 Do not apply wax!

 A wax may traditionally provide the finishing touch to a gleaming car or van, but if your vehicle has been waxed before going in to be wrapped, the treatment will need to be completely removed before work can begin!
+To make sure you've properly prepared your vehicle before undergoing a vehicle wrapping project, read these tips.

 Check for scratches and rust spots